-The Gamlingay Photos website has now been in existence for five years and during that time the number of photo contributions has increased substantially.
+The Gamlingay Photos website has now been in existence since 2011 and since then the number of photo contributions has increased substantially.

 In June 2012 I was contacted by Diana Scott of Merton Grange who had found 2 photo albums that she thought may be of interest.
 When I visited her she had found 17 more albums consisting of hundreds of photos taken by the Ellis family from 1919 to the mid 1940s.